Leptoflavorgenesis: baryon asymmetry of the Universe from lepton flavor violation

 We propose two concrete leptoflavorgenesis scenarios operative before the decoupling of LFV interactions; wash-in leptoflavorgenesis and spontaneous leptoflavorgenesis.
-As can be seen from standard leptogenesis, we first need to generate some asymmetries that are then converted to the lepton flavor asymmetry through LFV interactions.
+We first need to generate some asymmetries that are then converted to the lepton flavor asymmetry through LFV interactions.
 As emphasized in~\cite{Domcke:2020kcp}, there exist approximately conserved charges in the SM for $T \gtrsim 10^5 \, \mathrm{GeV}$, as the SM interactions become less effective than the cosmic expansion at higher temperatures.
-Therefore, the production of such charges via UV physics suffices, which we refer to as wash-in leptoflavorgenesis in analogy to wash-in leptogenesis~\cite{Domcke:2020quw}.
+Therefore, the production of such charges via UV physics suffices, which we refer to as wash-in leptoflavorgenesis in analogy to wash-in leptogenesis~\cite{Domcke:2020quw} (see also Refs.~\cite{Antaramian:1993nt, Fong:2015vna}).
 Another example of generating some asymmetries is to couple an axion-like particle (ALP) to a SM current that is not conserved (see, \textit{e.g.}, Ref.~\cite{Domcke:2020kcp}).
 If the ALP has nonzero velocity, it acts as an effective chemical potential for the SM plasma, generically leading to lepton flavor asymmetries.
 We refer to this mechanism as spontaneous leptoflavorgenesis.

-\textit{\textbf{Decoupling temperature of LFV.}}\,---\,Let us first estimate the decoupling temperatures of some LFV interactions, which are important to discuss leptoflavorgenesis.
+\textit{\textbf{Decoupling temperature of LFV.}}\,---\, Let us first estimate the decoupling temperatures of some LFV interactions.
 We are interested in the processes that are accessible by collider experiments or astrophysical observations in the near future, such as the one like $\ell_f \to \ell_{f'} X$, where $\ell_f$ is the $f$-th generation charged lepton and $X$ represents a neutral particle.
-Once we observe such process, we can determine the temperature $T_\text{LFV}$ at which it decouples in the early Universe.

 For example, $\mu \to e \gamma$ is induced by the following dimension-six operator (see, \textit{e.g.}, Refs.~\cite{Calibbi:2017uvl})

 where $C^{f f'}_{\ell W}$ and $C^{f f'}_{\ell B}$ are dimensionless coefficients, $\Lambda$ is the cutoff scale of the operator, $L_f$ is the left-handed lepton doublet of the $f$-th flavor, $e_f$ is the right-handed lepton singlet of the $f$-th flavor, $W_{\mu\nu}$ ($B_{\mu\nu}$) is the field strength of $SU(2)_W$ ($U(1)_Y$), and $\Phi$ is the Higgs doublet.
 After electroweak symmetry breaking, this operator induces